Medically reviewed by Drugs.com. Last updated on May 17, 2022.

 Angiosarcoma that affects the skin

-Most often, angiosarcoma occurs in the skin on the head and neck, particularly the scalp.
-Signs and symptoms of this form of angiosarcoma include:
+Most often, angiosarcoma occurs in the skin on the head and neck.
+It often happens on the scalp.
+Symptoms of this form of angiosarcoma include:

-- A raised, purplish area of skin that looks like a bruise
+- A raised area of skin that looks like a bruise

 - A bruise-like lesion that grows larger over time